rasmuserik/mLibraries/Home.md

 Collaboration on open source mobile library applications and websites

+- [DBC-status-2011-03](http://mLibraries.org/DBC-status-2011-03) Status March 2011 on Mobile Open Source projet at DBC
+- [TODO](http://mLibraries.org/TODO) backlog of stuff that are on its way to be added to this wiki
 - [Project-catalogue](http://mLibraries.org/Project-catalogue) Overview of running projects and project ideas for open source mobile library applications.
-- [DBC-status-2011-03](http://mLibraries.org/DBC-status-2011-03) Status March 2011 on Mobile Open Source projet at DBC
 - [Nordic collaboration (google group)](http://groups.google.com/group/library-mobile-app-nordic-collaboration)
 - [Webpage for general nordic oss library collaboration (where the above group started)](http://nordiclabs.org/)